NAHJ's Adelante Leadership Academy

 - Financial Literacy

-We are looking for Latine journalists with eight or more years of experience.
+We are looking for Latino/a/e/x journalists with eight or more years of experience.
 Our ideal candidate is a mid-career individual contributor who leads projects and/or newsroom colleagues and is ready for the next step.
-All NAHJ members are invited to apply.
-This cohort will strive to have a diverse mix of Latine community members, especially those who are underrepresented – including Afro-Latinos, DACA recipients, Indigenous Latinos, Latinos with Disabilities, and Non-binary/Trans Latinos, among others.
+This program is offered exclusively to NAHJ members and are invited to apply.
+This fellowship will aim to have a diverse mix of Latino/a/e/x community members, especially those who are underrepresented – including Afro-Latinos, DACA recipients, Indigenous Latinos, Latinos with Disabilities, Non-binary, Queer and Trans Latine individuals, among others.
 Every voice enriches the tapestry of our industry.

 You must be an active NAHJ member; if you are not, you can join here.

-If you have less than eight years of experience but you think you should be part of this program, let us know why in the application.
+If you have less experience but you think you should be part of this program, let us know why in the application.

 The program starts with a weeklong, in-person session Mar.
-17-21, 2024 at Columbia University’s Journalism School in New York, and is capped by activities alongside the NAHJ Conference, July 9-12, 2025 in Chicago.
+16-20, 2026 at Columbia University’s Journalism School in New York, and is capped by activities alongside the NAHJ Conference, July 21-25, 2026 in New Orleans.
 In between, there will be two intensive virtual sessions.
-In addition, you will meet monthly with your designated mentor, who will help you develop a custom project that you’ll present at the NAHJ conference.
+Additionally, you will meet monthly with your designated mentor, who will help your career development.
+You will also have additional support from News Product Alliance to help develop a custom project that you will launch and present findings at the NAHJ conference.
 While in-person participation in March and July is required, the program is designed to allow participants to continue their full-time jobs.

 You can check out our phases and curriculum outline on the call for applications.